bc

 SHERLOCK HOLMES SOCIETY http://www.sherlock-holmes.org.uk/

-STORY PAPER COLLECTORS’ DIGEST (old boys’ and.
-Girls’ papers): sae/irc to Mary Cadogan, 46 Overbury Avenue, Beckenham BR3 2PY, UK SEE LISTING UNDER COLLECTORS DIGEST above.
+STORY PAPER COLLECTORS’ DIGEST - SEE LISTING UNDER COLLECTORS DIGEST above.

-SUN HILL SOUTHERN SPECIALS is devoted to the Thames tv series THE BILL and includes the collection of written material on the series.
+SUN HILL SOUTHERN SPECIALS was devoted to the Thames tv series THE BILL and included the collection of written material on the series.
+Now in Suspension.

 THE SOCIETY OF PHANTOM FRIENDS: (general girls’ series, mostly American) sae/irc to Kate Emburg, 4100 Cornelia Way, North Highlands, CA 95660, USA